strixcuriosus/coderbyte/README.md

-these are my solutions to coderbyte puzzles.
+These are my solutions to coderbyte puzzles.